DavidWells/davidwells.io-v1/content/blog/2013-03-04-out-of-focus.md

 Recently, I've been feeling more and more out of focus.

-I am in the middle of 6 concurrent projects and I'm solving too many problems at once.
+I am in the middle of 6 concurrent projects, and I'm solving too many problems at once.

-Focus is spread between too many things and its hard to keep sight on a single direction.
+Focus is spread between too many things, and it is hard to keep sight on a single direction.

 Luckily, the end is in sight.
 Things are finally winding down.